Robinlovelace/bikeR/stat19.md

 This figure is unexpectedly high, given the relatively low rate of cycling in the area (the proportion of people cycling to work in the region, for example is less than 1/2 the national average).
-. mask great variability in time and space.

 The most startling temporal trend in the data was the near-continuous increase in the proportion of incidents involving cyclists in West Yorkshire (Fig. x).
-Between 2005 and 2012, the proportion of reports involving cyclists increased, from 6% to just over 10% of all incidents.
+Between 2005 and 2012, the proportion of reports involving cyclists increased, from 6% to just over 10% of all incidents, a rate of 0.5 percentage points per year.
 This trend mirrors the
 national data and may be accounted for by increased uptake of cycling compared with stagnating or declining distance travelled by other modes.
+However, the increase cannot be completely accounted for by growth in distance cycled:

 There was clear seasonal pattern in the data, with a predominance of bicycle incidents during the